oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app-container/run-nosql-app-container.md

      ![Create Container Instance](images/create-container-instance-1.png)

-  Enter **demo-vod-example-app** as  name and Add the following Environment variables
+  Enter **demo-vod-example-app** as  name and add the following environment variables
      - `NOSQL_ServiceType` as a key and `useResourcePrincipal` as a value
      - `NOSQL_REGION` as a key and the value copied in Task 2 as a value
      - `NOSQL_COMPID` as a key and the value copied in Task 2 as a value